dmcg/minutest/docs/README.md

 ![StackExampleTests](images/StackExampleTests.png)

-Tests for cooperating components will typically have one piece of state.
-In this case make the fixture encapsulate all the state.
+Tests for cooperating components will typically have more than one piece of state.
+In this case, make the fixture hold all the state.

 ```kotlin
 class ControlPanel(